Gastrointestinal smooth muscle experiments

 Please note that in the Experiment tab we will require more precision in the responses.
 Click on any part of the graph to display the voltage value at that point.

-1. Use the drop-down box to choose the manipulation you wish to perform (nerve stimulation or addition of noradrenaline or acetylcholine to the saline bath).
+- Use the drop-down box to choose the solution to go with nerve stimulation (saline or the addition of noradrenaline or acetylcholine).

 Changes in contraction amplitude: bath + .